UA-DCM: Uncertainty-aware Causal Decision Making via Effect Bound Decomposition: Experimental Analysis

-\textbf{Results:} In Figure~\ref{tab:iv_multiple}, we show the next moves and consequences of our algorithm for different sample sizes.
+\textbf{SCM 1 {\myalgo} correctness \& utility):} In Figure~\ref{tab:iv_multiple}, we show the next moves and consequences of our algorithm for different sample sizes.
 In setup 1, for $N=1000$ samples of $D[X,Y]$, we observed that all three baselines, i.e., closedform, autobound and NCM output similar ATE bounds: $[-0.35,0.64]$.
 They estimate $P(X,Y)$ from data and use it as the true distribution to calculate the bounds.
 These baselines only indicate that the true ATE lies within a large bound but provide no additional information on how to reduce their bounds to make the best action decision.
 On the other hand, in \myalgo, since $\gamma\in [\Lpate, \Upate]$, i.e., $0\in [-0.261, 0.557]$, we conclude that we must $\textit{observe}$ additional variables.
 Additional samples will not reduce the intersection.

 We illustrate the consequence of observing additional variables in setup 2 where we consider an additional instrument variable.
 We observe that for 1000 samples of $D[I_1, X,Y]$, all baselines bounds reduce to $[-0.19, 0.56]$.
-For \myalgo, both the inner region and the outer band shrink, especially the inner bound from $[-0.261, 0.557]\rightarrow [0.016, 0.435]$ indicating the reduction in the non-id region.
+For \myalgo, both the inner region and the outer band shrink, especially the inner bound from $[-0.261, 0.557]\rightarrow [0.016, 0.435]$, indicating the reduction in the non-id region.
 However, as the solid region $[\Lpate, \Upate]$ does not contain $0$, we do not know if the current uncertainty is due to unobserved confounders or low sample size.
 Thus, based on the feasibility of the setup, we have to select the next move.
 For our experiment, we conclude, \textit{observing} another instrument $I_2$.

 In setup 3, we show bounds obtained from all baselines and our algorithm \myalgo for 1000 samples of the dataset $D[I_1, I_2, X,Y]$, and in setup 4, we show results when we collect 3000 samples.
-In setup 3, the bounds reduce significantly while changing slightly in setup 4. \myalgo finally says that the outer band is $[-0.083, 0.197]$, which is very close to zero.
+In setup 3, the bounds reduce significantly while changing slightly in setup 4. \myalgo says that the outer band is $[-0.083, 0.197]$, which is very close to zero.
 Thus, collecting more samples will reveal that $do(X=1)$ is a better action compared to $do(X=0)$.
+Finally, we observe in setup 5 that with 10k samples and $90\%$ confidence, the minmin value is completely above $0$.
+Now, we can decide safely that $do(X=1)$ is the best action for all distributions consistent with the finite input samples.
+We perform additional analysis in Appendix~\ref{sec:alg_detail} with various confidence levels and various sample sizes.